ufcg-lsd/arrebol/worker/deploy/README.md

 sudo apt install ansible
 ```

-`Warning:` Deployment does not work for nodes with Ubuntu version 14 or earlier.
+`Note: Deployment does not work for nodes with Ubuntu version 14 or earlier.`

 ## Configuration